 Related Post: A Guide to Venice.

-As with everywhere in Venice you have to catch a boat to get here.
+The other option is the public ferry frm Venice to Burano!
 Fondamente Nove is the port you need to get to on Venice Island to then catch the boat over to Murano and Burano.

-I was staying at the Generator Hostel so I caught the 4.1 line Vaporetto from the Zitelle stop which then stopped at the San Marco port (close to St Marks Square) and ended at Fondamente Nove and took about 45 minutes.
+I was staying at the Generator Hostel so to go from Venice to Burano I caught the 4.1 line Vaporetto from the Zitelle stop which then stopped at the San Marco port (close to St Marks Square) and ended at Fondamente Nove and took about 45 minutes.

 Side Note – When you arrive in Venice I would highly suggest getting a boat pass for how many days you are there for, the 2 day pass is €30.00 and the 3 day pass €40.00, these passes include all of your transport around Venice except to the airport so going to Burano will not cost you anymore money!
 Just make sure you validate your ticket before you get on the boat otherwise you’ll get fined if they come around and check the tickets!
 Or Single tickets are €6.50-7.50.